 All in all, a good referral/recommendation is worth its weight in gold, but they are not always easy to come by.
 Which leads us to…

-If you are specifically looking for a therapist who is actively inclusive of LGBTIQA+ identified people, check out the excellent Victorian Inclusive Practitioners listing or the member directory at LGBTIQ+ Health Australia.
+If you are specifically looking for a therapist who is actively inclusive of LGBTIQA+ identified people, check out the excellent Victorian Inclusive Practitioners listing.

 There is also a listing of climate therapy specialists at Psychology for a Safe Climate.

 There are also listings of qualified counsellors and therapists at the Psychotherapy and Counselling Federation of Australia and the Australian Counselling Association.